bitan005/Soju-Scraper/README.md

 It has a CLI interface for now and the GUI is still in development with a few bugs.
 ![video6104914364765046610](https://user-images.githubusercontent.com/83669071/188563833-1987f240-3ae3-46c9-ab1b-6c0a8c0a3445.gif)

-It gets the image links and downloads them one-by-one and saves them in the same directory as of the porgram.
+It gets the image links and downloads them one-by-one and saves them in the same directory as of the program.

+## Why Soju-Scraper?
+'Coz why not! 😆

+I made this project for my personal use and to develop my skills in **Tkinter** and **BeautifulSoup4**.
+As of future updates, I am thinking of creating a library for webscraping MyDramaList.

+## Credits

+- All data and images scraped by this program belongs to [MyDramaList](https://mydramalist.com)
+- Soju-Scraper icon downloaded from [Icons8](https://www.icons8.com/)